wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 2. Click the link in the email.
   * In some environments, you set up your password and you're done.
   * If your admin has configured Single Sign-On (SSO), you're redirected to your company's SSO environment.
 When you complete the authentication steps, you're redirected to the Wavefront instance.
-3. Going forward, you can log in using the URL `https://<my_instance>.wavefront.com`.
+3. Going forward, you can log in using the `https://<my_instance>.wavefront.com` URL.
 The Wavefront instance name is in the invitation email.

 {% include tip.html content="If your company isn't currently a Tanzu Observability customer, [sign up for a free trial](https://tanzu.vmware.com/observability)." %}

-## Task 2: How to Set Up the Integration
+## Task 2: Set Up the Integration

 In this guide, we'll set up a data ingestion pipeline with AWS.